Author: Zenoll | Apollo.io Certified Partner

 The Difference Between Leads and Revenue (Most Teams Confuse This)

-For GTM leaders struggling with marketing and sales misalignment, this article clarifies a critical issue.
+For GTM leaders, clarifying the difference between leads and revenue is the first step toward operational alignment.
 Your business does not run on "Marketing Qualified Leads" (MQLs); it runs on revenue.
 The gap between a "lead" and a dollar in the bank is where most strategies die.
-We'll show you why a focus on lead volume is flawed and how shifting to a "Pipeline Sourced" model forces accountability and drives real growth.

 The Great Divide: Why Marketing and Sales Clash

 The problem starts with a fundamental misalignment between marketing and sales.
-Marketing is incentivized to generate a high volume of MQLs.
-Sales is incentivized to close deals.
-When marketing hits their MQL target but sales misses their revenue target, the finger-pointing begins.
-This is often because, as we've written, marketing and sales optimize for different metrics.
+Marketing is often incentivized to generate volume, while Sales is incentivized to close deals.
+This creates a blame culture when revenue targets are missed.

 Why Lead Scoring Models Often Fail